Translations are made in the Editor. It can be viewed in Translation or Proofreading/Voting Mode. Typically Translation Mode is enabled.

 Some strings may have plural forms.
 In such a case, all variants of the string are shown in the Text for Translation field.
 Enter translations in the corresponding tabs that depict plural forms of a target language.

-Other Languages tab allows to check the translations into other target languages.
+Other Languages tab allows you to check the translations into other target languages.
 This can be a useful tip for multilingual people, as well as while translating dialects of a language.

 Search TM tab helps to find Translation Memory records for any word.
 It is a proven and effective way to ensure translations remain consistent.